 Welcome to "The Playful Learner!"

-For those of you who don’t already know me, my name is Zach Tolan.
-I’m a father, a teacher, an inventor, and a very enthusiastic learner.
+If we don’t know each other already, my name is Zach Tolan.
+I’m a father, a teacher, an inventor (of a patented music notation system), and a VERY enthusiastic learner!
 I’ve taught music for many years, and in that time I've specialized in growing young musicians "from seed," that is to say, being their first teacher.

-(Yes, I'm proud that I grew this basil plant from seed!)
+(Yes, I grew this basil plant from seed!)